Final report for OW21-364

 Each site was trapped approximate every 14 days from early January until the first juvenile voles were trapped in mid-March, using the same searching and trapping methods described above.

-Forage damage assessment protocols include visual assessments of ground cover using the Daubenmire Method described in Coulloudon et al. 1999 (pp 55-63) and the number of vole holes in eight 50 x 50cm quadrats, and collecting dry matter samples from 50 x 25cm quadrats: eight along the transects and two additional quadrats visually identified with severe vole.
+Forage damage assessment protocols include visual assessments of ground cover using the Daubenmire Method described in Coulloudon et al. 1999 (pp 55-63) and the number of vole holes in eight 50 x 50cm quadrats, and collecting dry matter samples from 50 x 25cm quadrats: eight along the transects and two additional quadrats visually identified with severe vole damage.
 We conducted spring damage assessments of all treatment plots from March 28 to April 3 and again from June 20 to 23, 2023.

 The 2022 pilot season was extremely valuable for refining our protocols, testing our datasheets, and developing our database.
 Voles were trapped at all five sites, with the greatest numbers in the pastures.
 Deer mice were caught at NWREC (hazelnuts) and 47th Avenue Farm (vegetables).
 Two shrews each were caught at Sar-Ben Farms (pasture) and at Diggin’ Roots Farm (vegetables), and one was caught at 47th Ave.
 Farm (vegetables).
+At 47th Ave.
+Farm we used the insecticide fogger to observe tunnel connectivity in an undisturbed headland with numerous entrance holes.
+Within a 120 ft^2 area smoke emerged from more than 40 holes that opened to interconnected tunnels determined with the step-wise method described above.

-Although vole trapping rate (voles per trap set) was essentially the same between canine and human searching (0.40 and 0.41 voles/trap set, respectively1), canine teams were far more time efficient (0.48 vs. 0.33 voles/minute of searching, respectively).
-Across all sites, canine assisted trapping took about half as long as human detection.
+Although vole trapping rate (voles per trap set) was essentially the same between canine and human searching (0.40 and 0.41 voles/trap set, respectively), canine teams were far more time efficient (0.48 vs. 0.33 voles/minute of searching, respectively).
+Across all sites, canine-assisted trapping took about half as long as human detection.
 The human searcher chose more sets for trapping (168 vs. 116), which added to the time required.
 Canine teams sometimes alerted on more than one hole in close proximity to connecting tunnels (linked trap sets); all of these holes were trapped and counted separately.
 When they were combined, the canine trap rates improved slightly when calculated as voles/trap set.

 Two of the canine-identified holes/trap-sets caught deer mice; at one of these sites the human-identified hole/trap-set also caught deer mice.
 They are known to use vole (and other species’) burrow systems, and as seed eaters they are less likely than voles to damage crops.
 Canine detection rates improved slightly when deer mice were included in total rodent trap counts (voles and mice).

 Vole populations tend to be lower over the winter and stay relatively low until breeding starts, so winter trapping (i.e., January through March when the first juveniles are trapped) is more likely to reduce crop damage by reducing a population’s reproductive capacity than trapping later in the season.
-The IACUC approval process with its multiple revisions and the leptospirosis infection issues delayed our dog training, and subsequently delayed our 2022 field work until mid-March.
+The IACUC approval process with its multiple revisions and the leptospirosis infection issues delayed our dog training and subsequently delayed our 2022 field work until mid-March.
 At that time, we caught juvenile voles along with adults, so we decided to conduct only one round of field trapping at all farms retained for the season in order to inform adjustments to our protocols for 2023.

 During the single-bout pilot in March 2022, a total of 284 trap sets were made after a total of 273 minutes of search time, across team types.
-Across the 3 canine teams, a total of 116 trap sets were located by canine-assistance in 97 minutes of search time, resulting in 47 vole captures, 10 non-target captures, and a vole trap rate (voles/trap set) of 0.41 with 0.48 voles trapped per minute search time.
+Across the three canine teams, a total of 116 trap sets were located by canine-assistance in 97 minutes of search time, resulting in 47 vole captures, 10 non-target captures, and a vole trap rate (voles/trap set) of 0.41 with 0.48 voles trapped per minute search time.
 There was notable variation in efficiency among the 3 dog teams, ranging from 0.29 to 0.65 voles trapped/minute of search time.
 The unassisted human trapper set 168 trap sets after 232 minutes of search time, caught 67 voles and 9 non-target animals, for a vole trap rate of 0.40 with 0.29 voles trapped per minute search time.
 The non-target captures consisted of deer mice and shrews.

 Vole populations crashed in the winter of 2022-23.
 Over the entire season, canine-assisted teams searched a total of 593 minutes and placed 2,141 trap sets, killing 0.029 voles/trap set with an efficiency of 0.108 voles/minute searched.
 The unassisted human searched 1,207 minutes and placed 1,276 trap sets, killing 0.047 voles/trap set with an efficiency of 0.049 voles/minute searched.
 Across team type, 124 voles and 19 non-target animals were removed.